LAGENCECREE/atom-show-in-explorer-plus/README.md

 Alternative of "Show in explorer" fixing the problem of opening explorer in the background.

-While "Show in explorer" need to be fixed on the core package. i created this package which add an alternative entry called "📂 Show with explorer+". on the right-click menu found in the Explorer Pane.
+While "Show in explorer" need to be fixed on the core package. i created this package which
+- add an alternative entry called "📂 Show with explorer+"
+- on the right-click menu found in the Explorer Pane.

 This package open windows explorer :
 - on top of atom